VictoriaMetrics/VictoriaMetrics/docs/Troubleshooting.md

    - To increase the available memory on the host where VictoriaMetrics runs until `slow inserts` percentage will become lower than 5%.
 If you run VictoriaMetrics cluster, then you need increasing total available memory at `vmstorage` nodes.
-This can be done in two ways: either increasing the available memory per each existing `vmstorage` node or to add more `vmstorage` nodes to the cluster.
+This can be done in two ways: either to increase the available memory per each existing `vmstorage` node or to add more `vmstorage` nodes to the cluster.

    - To reduce the number of active time series.
 The [official Grafana dashboards for VictoriaMetrics](https://docs.victoriametrics.com/#monitoring)